 Trident offers stand-alone certificates through a pre-designated set of courses to provide post-baccalaureate graduate students expanded knowledge, including the latest information and research available in a specific field of study.
-These certificates do not qualify for Title IV federal financial aid or VA enrollment certifications and are not guaranteed to lead to any particular job or employment opportunity.
+These certificates do not qualify for Title IV federal financial aid or Veteran's Education Benefits and are not guaranteed to lead to any particular job or employment opportunity.
 Students must apply for post-graduate certificates separately from other degree programs or concentrations.